Sauvignon Blanc

 Viticulture Summary

-The Insight Sauvignon Blanc is grown on three sites within in the vineyard, each with a slightly different soil profile.
+The INSIGHT Single Vineyard Sauvignon Blanc is grown on four sites within the Single Vineyard, each with a slightly different soil profile, and each with slightly different micro-climates.
 This variation means the vines behave slightly differently, producing different characters from area to area.
 This variation in flavour profile adds complexity and more than one dimension to the wine.

 As well as different soil types, the viticultural team deploy different pruning techniques which influences yield from vine to vine.
 Yield bearing affects how the vine behaves, which ultimately influences the flavours the vine creates.
-This variation also adds complexity and texture to the Insight wine.
+This variation also adds complexity and texture to the INSIGHT Single Vineyard Sauvignon Blanc.

 Vinification Summary